nu-book/cordova-doc/plugins/globalization/index.md

         );
     }

-### Windows Phone 8 Quirks

-- The `formatLength` supports only `short` and `full` values.

-- The `pattern` for `date and time` pattern returns only full datetime format.

-- The `timezone` returns the full time zone name.

-- The `dst_offset` property is not supported, and always returns zero.

-- The pattern may be not completely aligned with ICU depending on a user locale.

 ### Windows Quirks

-- The `formatLength` supports only `short` and `full` values.

-- The `pattern` for `date and time` pattern returns only full datetime format.

 - The `timezone` returns the full time zone name.

-- The `dst_offset` property is not supported, and always returns zero.

 - The pattern may be not completely aligned with ICU depending on a user locale.

 ## navigator.globalization.getFirstDayOfWeek